twomoonsfactory/animal-house-example/README.md

 * `test` - run all tests
 * `test:live` - continuously run unit tests watching for changes

-* Note, for dev server, api calls to the DB in the service will need to be aimed directly to `http://localhost:5001/` or they will not communicate with the server
+* Note, for dev server, api calls to the DB in the service will need to be aimed directly to `http://localhost:8080/` or they will not communicate with the server (this is the default)

 See what each script does by looking at the `scripts` section in [package.json](./package.json)